hrcd/hrcd.github.io/_pages/trauma-design.md

 <h5 id="101">Trauma 101</h5>
-<p>What do we talk about when we talk about trauma?
-Some of the commonly used terms, and our collective understandings of them.</p>
+<p><em>What do we talk about when we talk about trauma?
+Some of the commonly used terms, and our collective understandings of them.</em></p>

 {% for term in introterms %}